BarbaraTempl/isipedia-text-generator/templates/drought_world.md

 ### Overview

-In the key messages we highlight main results of the (link: glossary/climate-impact-assessment text: climate impact) assessments about (link: glossary/projections text: projections) of the land area affected by droughts and the number of people exposed to droughts globally, based on {impact_model_list} different (link: glossary/global-hydrological-models text: global hydrological models) (GHMs) and {climate_model_list} different global (link: glossary/climate-models text: climate models)(GCMs) participating in the [ISIMIP](https://www.isimip.org/) project.
+In the key messages we highlight the main results of the (link: glossary/climate-impact-assessment text: climate impact) assessments about (link: glossary/projections text: projections) of the land area affected by droughts and the number of people exposed to droughts globally.
+The projections are based on {impact_model_list} different (link: glossary/global-hydrological-models text: global hydrological models) (GHMs) and {climate_model_list} various global (link: glossary/climate-models text: climate models)(GCMs) participating in the [ISIMIP](https://www.isimip.org/) project.

 Here, (link: glossary/droughts text: droughts) refer to a situation where the monthly (link: glossary/soil-moisture text: soil moisture) conditions fall short of the 2.5th percentile (glossary/link: variable-monthly-threshold text: variable monthly threshold) for at least 7 consecutive months.
 To calculate the total land area affected by drought at the global scale the land area exposed to drought is summed up across all grid cells worldwide.
 Multiplying, at each grid cell, with the number of people living in the grid cell yields the number of people exposed to drought globally.
+More details about the Methodology can be found at the Methodology (link: Methodology) section.

 We analyze the land area affected by droughts and the number of people exposed to droughts at different (link: glossary/levels-of-global-warming text: levels of global warming)(0, 1, 2, and 3 degrees Celsius) and during different time periods.
 We cover the time before (link: glossary/anthropogenic-climate-change text: anthropogenic climate change) started (conventionally set at 1850), present-day (2001-2020), mid-century (2041-2060) and end-of-century (2081-2100).
 We compare the later periods against the climate conditions before anthropogenic climate change started (1850).
 A ranking of countries for each indicator is provided to allow comparison between countries on the basis of their (link: glossary/relative-change text: relative change) in the land area affected or the number of people exposed under different levels of global warming and for various time horizons, compared to conditions before anthropogenic climate change started.
 Here, a ranking of 1 implies that the country experiences a change in the (link: glossary/indicator text: indicator) that is more than all other ranked countries, whereas a lower ranking entails comparatively less effects due to climate change.

-It is important to note that our (link: glossary/future-projections text: future projections) assume that the number of people living in an area, as well as the area’s (link: glossary/land-use text: land use) and (link: glossary/land-cover text: land cover), remain constant to that of the year 2005.
-This is not necessarily meant to be realistic, but to isolate the influence of climate change from the influence of other changes.

 ### Results